Distance Learning in 2021: How to make the most of this school year

 Benefits for students include: everything being in one place, more chances for student-directed learning, easy access to the teacher when needed, as well as integration with Microsoft Office apps, Google apps and cloud-based storage services.

 Benefits for teachers include: the easy creation and distribution of multi-modal teaching resources, simple tracking of student progress and attendance, integration with popular apps and the ability to manage administrative tasks online.
-Teachers no longer have to collect and file physical permission slips and money for field trips and other events, they can do it easily online in the one place.
+Teachers no longer have to collect and file physical permission slips and money for field trips and other events, they can do it easily online in one place.

 Cater to different types of learners - Parents choose private schools for different reasons.
 Sometimes it is because they believe private schools have the best facilities, and other times it is because of a unique teaching style that the school offers.
 Maybe the school has a special language program, or is faith-based.